 22

-9. Which US state flag is triangular in shape?
+9. Which US state flag is triangular?

 Ohio